 Rule 5.02 Town commission liaison; appointment and definition.

-(a1) Appointment: The mayor shall designate and appoint one member of the town commission as the liaison to each board, committee and subcommittee of the town commission.
+(a1) Appointment: The Mayor shall designate and appoint one member of the town commission as the liaison to each board, committee and subcommittee of the town commission.

 (b2) Definition: The town commission liaison is defined as a nonvoting member of a board, committee or sub-committee who communicates the activities of the board, committee or subcommittee to the town commission.
 The liaison's role is limited to responding to questions posed by members of the board, committee or subcommittee to which the liaison serves.
 All remarks from the liaison shall be addressed to the chair who serves as the presiding officer.